Birger Sandzén

-Sven Birger Sandzén (February 5, 1871 - June 22, 1954), known more commonly as Birger Sandzén, was a Swedish painter best known for his landscapes.
+Sven Birger Sandzén (February 5, 1871 - June 22, 1954), known more commonly as Birger Sandzén, was a Swedish-American painter best known for his landscapes.
 He produced most of his work while working as an art professor at Bethany College, Lindsborg, Kansas.

 Background

 Sandzén was born in Blidsberg, Ulricehamn Municipality, Västra Götaland County, Sweden.
 His parents were Johan Petter Sandzén and Clara Carolina Elisabeth Sylvén.
 His father was a parish priest and his mother an accomplished watercolorist.
 A protégé of Anders Zorn, Sandzén showed an interest in art from an early age, and at the age of 10 joined Skara Cathedral School (Katedralskolan), to study art under the tutelage of Olof Erlandsson (1845-1916), a graduate of the Royal Swedish Academy of Arts.

 After graduating in 1890, Sandzén studied for a short time at the University of Lund before moving to Stockholm.
 It was his intention to enroll at the Royal Swedish Academy of Arts.
 However, the waiting list proved too long for him.
 Instead, he sought out and joined a group of young artists who were studying under Anders Zorn, Richard Bergh and Per Hasselberg.
 This group would later be known as the Artists' Association (Konstnärsförbundet).
 One of his fellow students and ultimately a good friend, was Carl Lotave.

 At the end of his studies, Zorn and Bergh recommended that Sandzén complete his painting studies in Paris.
 In 1894, Sandzén left Stockholm to study under Edmond Aman-Jean who introduced Sandzén to pointillism.
 Aman-Jean was closely associated with Ernest Laurent and Georges Seurat in promoting impressionism.
 Sandzén's early work displays these influences, along with a tonalist approach.